clue1ess/xv6/explanation_xv6.md

 deallocuvm:

-deallocate all user pages from KERNBASE to 0. //need to change to KERNBASE to PAGESIZE
+deallocate all user pages from KERNBASE to 0.
-1. find toatl no of pages
+1. find total no of pages
 2. iterate over total pages
     2.1 find pte in pgdir using walkpgdir
     2.2 compute pa using pte